-Our mission is to make a lifelong impact in the lives of underprivileged youth by offering multifaceted programming that raises up resilient leaders who are empowered to achieve their dreams.
+Our mission is to make a lifelong impact in the lives of equitable treatment youth by offering multifaceted programming that raises up resilient leaders who are empowered to achieve their dreams.

 Founded in 2002, Empowering Youth and Families Outreach (EYFO) is a 501c3 organization that was birthed as a response to the increased obstacles faced by one of the most vulnerable populations in society: children, particularly youth of color.
 These young people face tough relational, educational and structural challenges.
 The consequences of which can shift the trajectory of their lives before they've even really begun.

 We pursue this mission by shifting the trajectory of their lives by doing the following:

 · Providing a foundation of access, assistance and affirmation.